queenside-rook/catBot/README.md

 `!quote !key` as a reply to a message will quote that message with the given key

-`!quote "text"` will create a quote attributed to the streamer whose channel it was entered in (during shared chat)
+`!quote "text"` will create a quote attributed to the streamer whose channel it was entered in (including during shared chat)

 `!quote !key "text"` will do as above but with the given key